Blake-Haydon/mqtt-logger/CONTRIBUTING.md

 ## Installation

-If you are looking to develop `mqtt-logger`, clone and run the following commands (poetry must be installed).
+If you are looking to develop `mqtt_logger`, clone and run the following commands (poetry must be installed).

 ```bash
 git clone git@github.com:Blake-Haydon/mqtt-logger.git